rgregory07/banking_cs50_2023/README.md

 ## Future Features

-### User Model
+### Custom User Model

 I have started working on a user model in order to provide login/privacy.
-The Front End logic has been written and does include authorization, errors, etc, but I have not yet created a proper user model, which will also require some refactoring of the bank data to keep it related to a specific user.
+The Front End logic has been written and does include password validation using REGEX, errors, etc, but I have not yet created a proper user model, which will also require some refactoring of the bank data to keep it related to a specific user.

+### Autentication

+I will be adding proper JWT authentication through React that will use Access Tokens to ensure the signed in user only has access to the data/pages they are supposed to.

 ### Custom Category Names